al-joshua/coding-practice/README.md

-# coding-practise contains different codewars.com kata solutions and some tasks form different interviews.
+# coding-practise contains my codewars.com kata solutions and some tasks from different interviews I did